Skip to main content

 4. Administrative controls: Rules to control how people interact with the hazard

-5. PPE: Protective equipment like safety glasses or hard hats
+5. Personal protective equipment (PPE) like safety glasses or hard hats

 How EHS software and the Hierarchy of Controls work together